GwendolyneFreddy/butchery/README.md

 #### Copyrights Information

-###### The BuTcHeRy is not developed, supported, or endorsed by BioWare™ or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
+###### The BuTcHeRy is not developed, supported, or endorsed by BioWare&trade; or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
 It was developed by DrAzTiK, based on material from the game Baldur's Gate II and its expansion.
 ###### Baldur's Gate II: Shadows of Amn and Baldur's Gate II: Throne of Bhaal &copy; TSR, Inc. The BioWare Infinity Engine is &copy; BioWare Corp.
 All other trademarks and copyrights are property of their respective owners.
 ###### If there are any copyright issues or this statement needs revision, then please contact me and advise me what to do about it.
 Most notably, if you see any artwork in this mod that might conflict with Copyright rules, please let me know as soon as possible, and I will remove the conflicting content immediately.
 ###### This mod was created to be freely enjoyed by all Baldur's Gate II players, and its content is free of rights.
 Feel free to borrow what you need if you find something interesting.
 I will not sue anyone, don't worry.